 Spectroscopy is fast becoming one of the greatest advances in biomedicine.
-Raman spectroscopy is just one of the many spectroscopic techniques that will be featured at Pittcon 2019.
+Raman spectroscopy is one of the many spectroscopic techniques that featured at Pittcon 2019.
 Raman is a low-energy, non-destructive and non-invasive technique that can be used to image even delicate tissues in situ.
 The only limitation of Raman is the signal to noise ratio, as low energy signals can be swamped and lost in the noise.
 This has been addressed through the development of combinatorial techniques such as Stimulated Raman Scattering (SRS), which has recently been used to image brain tissue in Alzheimer’s disease.

 Raman spectroscopy has slipped into biomedical science proving its utility in medical diagnostics for diseases as diverse as cancer, cardiovascular disease and bacterial infections.
 Raman is proving its value in both the diagnostic laboratory and the clinical environment.